If you don’t have much – or any – health writing experience, it’s hard to know where to begin.

 Starting a health blog will help you to practice your writing, get you used to meeting regular deadlines and teach you all about marketing, SEO, social media and more.
 Your blog is an important component of your health writing portfolio – and if you write great blogs there’s no reason why you can’t use them as examples of your writing experience when you’re applying for paid jobs.

-How much experience is enough?
+How much health writing experience is enough?

 Ultimately, you have enough experience when you feel ready to apply for work.
 Don’t be concerned if you don’t have any published writing samples or completed client projects in your portfolio.
 What matters more is the quality of your work.
 While having a byline or using a client’s name on a project sounds impressive, practice articles will do just fine if you’re starting out and trying to find your first health writing jobs.